 What an exciting time of year!
 A great opportunity to plan the next year.
-“No matter what stage your business is at you should review progress and look at your strategy every year,” says business planning expert Russell Streeter of Excelsior Business Development.
+“No matter what stage your business is at you should review progress and look at your strategy every year,” says business planning expert Russell Streeter.

-I recommend reviewing how last year went for you (guidance in my previous blog) first, so that you know what works for you and what doesn’t, and plan accordingly.
+I recommend reviewing how last year went for you (guidance in my Annual Review article, complete with free workbook) first, so that you know what works for you and what doesn’t, and can plan accordingly.
 You put so much of your energy into your business, planning will mean that your time is spent well and truly puts you in charge of your business.

 Set the scene